Broadcast News (film): Accolades

+In 2006, Writers Guild of America West ranked the film's screenplay 51st in WGA’s list of 101 Greatest Screenplays.

 Home media

 A digitally restored version of the film was released on DVD and Blu-ray by The Criterion Collection.
 The release includes new audio commentary featuring Brooks and Marks, James L. Brooks—A Singular Voice, a documentary on Brooks's career in television and film, an alternative ending and deleted scenes with commentary by Brooks, an interview with veteran CBS news producer Susan Zirinsky, and a featurette containing on-set footage and interviews with Brooks, Hunter, and actor Albert Brooks.
 There is also a booklet featuring an essay by film critic Carrie Rickey.